manojhunasimarad/Stepin_CitizenofIndia/1_Requirement/README.md

-##Objectives:
+## Objectives:
-of this project are successful enrollment of citizens of India in voters list id which can use operations like add delete view search and modify user database.
+The main objectives of this project are
+--successful enrollment of citizens of India in voters list id which can use operations like add, delete, view, search, and modify user database.
- It will show the digitalization done in file storage process eliminating hand written and hardcover documents.
+--to illustrate the digitalization done in file storage process eliminating hand written and hardcover documents.
- Also in this project we have successfully used or understandings of c program to implement it
+--to achieve success in using my understandings of c program to implement it.

-##Features :
+## Features :
-We can add voter
+--We can add member in voter ID database.

-we can edit
+--we can edit member in voter ID database.

-we can modify
+--we can modify member in voter ID database like
-        due to change of address we can change due to change of there name we can display the data han and also we can view the WhatsApp status
+--------due to change of address.
+--------due to change of name.

+--we can opt to display the data.

+--we can view the Voters data.

-The upcoming features would be like two step autentication, biometric scan ,GPS location tracking, smart Card and many more
+The upcoming *features* would be like

+=>two step autentication
+=>biometric scan
+=>GPS location tracking
+=>smart Card and many more

 ## Research